Data-Driven Lean Manufacturing

 PDCA (Plan-do-check-action) Method

-Data Science in Manufacturing
+Data Science

-• The principles of data science involves breaking down complex problems into fundamental truths, gathering data from various sources, identifying and correting errors and inconsistencies to ensure its quality, analyzing data visualy and statistically to uncover patterns and insights, transforming and selecting variables and using techniques such as statistics, programming, and machine learning to build descriptive models that are helpful to descrie or illustrate characteristics of data, inferencial models to produce a decision for a research question or to explore a specific hypothesis, and predictive models to produce the most accurate prediction possible for new data Kuhn and Silge (2022).
+• The principles of data science involve breaking down complex problems into fundamental truths, collecting data from diverse sources, and identifying and correctiong errors and inconsistencies to ensure data quality.
+Data is then analyzed(visually and statistically) to uncover patters and insights.
+This process includes transforming and selecting variables, and applying techniques such as statistics, programming, and machine learning to build various types of models:

 • Among the foundations of data science, two stand out as fundamental: